-Biology and life history There are winged (alate) aphids which can migrate, and wingless adult aphids which remain on the host but can reproduce asexually, producing large aphid populations quickly.
+Biology and life history There are winged (alate) aphids that can migrate, and wingless adult aphids which remain on the host but can reproduce asexually, producing large aphid populations quickly.
 Most aphids are associated with one or several host plants.
 Some have alternate hosts, overwintering on one host and moving to another as the season progresses.
 Several species, including many common in greenhouses, have a wide host range, with many host plants including weed species.
-Examples of these species include: green peach aphid (Myzus persicae), cotton or melon aphid (Aphis gossipea), potato aphid (Macrosiphum euphorbiae), and cabbage aphids (Brevicoryne brassacae).
+Examples of these species include green peach aphid (Myzus persicae), cotton or melon aphid (Aphis gossipea), potato aphid (Macrosiphum euphorbiae), and cabbage aphid (Brevicoryne brassacae).

 Scouting and thresholds Scout for aphids near growing terminals and leaf undersides, particularly alongside leaf veins.
 White cast skins, shiny honeydew, black sooty mold, and misshapen terminals are good indicators of aphid presence.
 Yellow sticky traps and yellow pan traps can help monitor flights of adults.